-Note: Contributions to qualified state tuition programs do not qualify for the educational exclusion.
+Note.
+Contributions to qualified tuition programs do not qualify for the education exclusion.

-How To Complete Schedule A
+How To Complete Parts 1, 2, and 3

-After you determine which gifts you made are subject to the gift tax and therefore should be listed on Schedule A, you must divide these gifts between those subject only to the gift tax (gifts made to nonskip persons-see page 7) and those subject to both the gift and GST taxes (gifts made to skip persons-see page 6).
-Gifts made to nonskip persons are entered in Part 1.
-Gifts made to skip persons are entered in Part 2.
+After you determine which gifts you made are subject to the gift tax and therefore should be listed on Schedule A, you must divide these gifts between:

+- 1. Part 1-those subject only to the gift tax (gifts made to nonskip persons-see Part 1-Gifts Subject Only to Gift Tax on page 8), - 2.
+Part 2-those subject to both the gift and GST taxes (gifts made to skip persons-see Gifts Subject to Both Gift and GST Taxes on this page and Part 2-Direct Skips on page 9), and - 3.
+Part 3-those subject only to the gift tax at this time but which could later be subject to GST tax (gifts that are indirect skips-see Part 3-Indirect Skips on page 9).